torvalds/linux/Documentation/networking/phy.rst

 PHY_INTERFACE_MODE_RGMII, it should make sure that the MAC-level delays are disabled.

-In case neither the Ethernet MAC, nor the PHY are capable of providing the required delays, as defined per the RGMII standard, several options may be
+In case neither the Ethernet MAC, analr the PHY are capable of providing the required delays, as defined per the RGMII standard, several options may be
 available: